2023 Solar Incentives Guide for Lehigh, PA - Tax Credits & Rebates

 EcoWatch's Lehigh, PA Solar Incentives FAQs

 Specific incentives, including those given out by the Pennsylvania government or by your county/municipality, could have additional qualifications.
-Get in touch with your local Lehigh solar installer to discover what incentives your project will qualify for.
+Talk to your local Lehigh solar installer to find out what incentives your project may qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.